kashr-app/kashr/ENCRYPTION_README.md

-# Finanalyzer Backup Encryption
+# Kashr Backup Encryption

 This document explains how the backup encryption feature works and how to decrypt backups outside the app.

 ## Overview

-Finanalyzer backups can be encrypted using AES-256-GCM encryption with PBKDF2 key derivation.
+Kashr backups can be encrypted using AES-256-GCM encryption with PBKDF2 key derivation.
 This provides strong protection for your financial data when stored locally or in the cloud.

 ## Encryption Details